 The truth is, there’s no single best exercise to improve your mental health.
 As long as it gets your blood pumping, it should help.
 The best exercise is really one that you enjoy and that you’ll stick with.
 If you find exercise fun, you’ll keep exercising.
 If it’s a chore, you won’t.
 So, if five-a-side football is your thing, play five-a-side football.
 If you love to run, then run.
 If you can’t get enough of line dancing, then line dance away.

 How much exercise should you do?

-In the UK, the government recommends you do at least 150 minutes of moderate-intensity exercise a week in bouts of at least 10 minutes.
+In the US, the government recommends you do at least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) of moderate-intensity exercise a week.

 You can break this down however you’d like, but 30 minutes of exercise five days a week is a good target to aim for.
 If you’ve not exercised for some time, this should be a goal to build up to not something to try and attempt right away.